newlandsvalley/tunebank-node/README.md

   * Run the SQL scripts in alphabetical order.
   * Run up the `tunebank-node` server (required for the integration tests) - `npm run server`.

+## Testing

+The `server/testdata/abc-samples` directory contains a set of Scandi tunes in ABC format.
+These are reloaded automatically by the test framework at each invocation.

 ### Running the Tests

+  * Run up a server in a different window (required by the integration tests).
-  * Run the tests - `spago test`.
+  * Run the tests - `npm run test`.
   * Check the server log for mail confirmation.
 This should establish that a user registration message has been sent to an ethereal url which you can then inspect.

 ## Production

 ### Security

 Once you have successfully run the tests, you are in a position to install a production server.
-You should create a Postgres database with a production database name, provide a production version of `dbroles-test.sql` with a production user name and password and provide a production version of `tunebank.conf` which uses these production names and passwords.
-In addition, you will need to use your own SMTP service.
+You should create a Postgres database with a production database name, provide a version of `dbroles-test.sql` perhaps named `dbtoles-production.sql` with your own database user name and password and provide a version of `tunebank.conf` which uses this names and password.
+In addition, you will need to use your own SMTP service and configure it appropriately.

-Once you have these, make your own copy of `tunebank.conf` and edit this to provide the appropriate connections to your database and email service.

-### Running the Server
+### Running the Production Server

-  * Bundle the app into a single file `index.js` using `npm run bundle-server`.
+  * Bundle the app into a single file `tunebank.js` using `npm run bundle-server`.
   * Create a home directory to house your server and copy index.js to it.
   * Create a subdirectory `conf` and copy into it your production tunebank.conf
-  * Run using `node .` or run `npm run server`.
+  * Run using `node .`.

 ## Migration from Musicrest